Master of Science in Machine Learning and Data Science

 We aim to review applications in detail once all information has been submitted.
 The process takes 6-8 weeks.

 All documentation, including references and proof of English language proficiency, are mandatory.
 We are unable to make a decision on your application if we have not received your references, other supporting information related to qualifications or English language requirements, so it is important that you submit this information and documents in a timely manner via the Imperial College London online system.

-For 2021–22 entry, Imperial are introducing an application processing fee for MSc and MRes courses to help cover some of the administrative and staffing costs associated with processing the large volume of applications that Imperial receives.
+For 2022 entry, Imperial have an application processing fee for MSc and MRes courses to help cover some of the administrative and staffing costs associated with processing the large volume of applications that Imperial receives.
 This fee will be £80.

 Imperial will waive the fee for any applicant – Home or Overseas – who demonstrates that they are experiencing financial hardship.
 Please see Imperial's website for further information.